Cod2rDude/subvantage/README.md

  * let user change max retries (of course it is still limited by code it self)
  * add multiple sources (alienvault, etc...)

+its a tool for finding subdomains of a domain via various ways.